When Providers Must Follow a Surrogate's Decisions

 A health care provider has a duty to volunteer and otherwise disclose information about the patient's health status and care to the patient's surrogate to the same degree that the provider owes this duty to the patient.

 A.R.S. § 36-3204(B)This is a meaningful protection.
-It means the surrogate is not left guessing.
-The provider must share health information with the surrogate at the same level they would share it with the patient directly.
-Combined with a HIPAA authorization, this ensures the surrogate has the information needed to make informed decisions on the patient's behalf.
+The provider must share health information and medical records with the surrogate.
+They must do so at the same level as they would with the patient.